latex3/pdfresources/README.md

 The code is provided during a testphase as independant package to allow user and package authors to safely test the code.

+## Feedback
-Bug reports and feedbacks should be made at https://github.com/latex3/pdfresources
+Bug reports and feedbacks are welcome and should be made at https://github.com/latex3/pdfresources

 ## Requirements